kudobuilder/kudo/keps/0008-framework-testing.md

 As a Cluster Administrator, I...

 * *Must* be able to easily validate that Frameworks work well in my cluster.
-* *Want to* be able to author my own tests for known failure modes or critical features.
+* *Want to* be able to author my own test cases for known failure modes or critical features.

 #### Application Operator